-While VPU's service territory and operations do no include or interface with any wildland or elevated fire-threat areas, VPU remains committed to evaluating hazards that may affect the reliability and safety of the City of Vernon.
+While VPU's service territory and operations do not include or abut high wildfire threat areas, VPU remains committed to evaluating hazards that may affect the reliability and safety of the City of Vernon.
 This WMP describes the activities that VPU is taking to mitigate the threat of power-line ignited wildfires, including its various programs, policies and procedures.
 This plan will be reviewed and evaluated by its City Council on an annual basis.